googleforgames/open-match-docs/site/content/en/docs/Contribute/documentation.md

   How to contribute to the documentation.
 ---

-Editing the documentation is pretty simple if your familiar with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Editing the documentation is pretty simple if you are familiar with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Simple Edits